 Today, 31 years later, Belarusians are again in danger of losing their independence.
 Independence is like air.
 We do not realize its importance while we have it.
 That’s why we must not wait until we lose it to start defending it.”

 Between 1991 and 1996, Independence Day was celebrated on July 27.
-On this day in 1990, the Declaration on State Sovereignty of the Byelorussian SSR was adopted.
+On this day in 1990, the Declaration on State Sovereignty of the Byelorussian Soviet Socialist Republic was adopted.
 On August 25, 1991, the Declaration was given the status of a constitutional law.
 Thus, Belarus declared its independence the day after Ukraine.
-Since 1996, after the second referendum initiated by Lukashenko, the celebration of Independence Day was moved to July 3.
+Starting from 1996, after the second referendum initiated by Lukashenko, the celebration of Independence Day was moved to July 3.
 On this day in 1944, Soviet troops liberated Minsk from the German army.
 Belarus is the only country in the former Soviet Union where the official Independence Day is not associated with separation from the USSR or the Russian Empire.